tcet-opensource/documentation/docs/projects/tcet-linux/installation/installation-steps.md

      - **Create Partitions:**
        - **EFI System Partition (ESP):**
-         - Size: Typically around 300MB.
+         - Size: Typically around 800MB.
          - Filesystem: FAT32.
          - Mount Point: /boot/efi.

        - **Root Partition (/):**
-         - Size: Allocate a sufficient amount, at least 20GB.
+         - Size: Allocate a sufficient amount, at least 12GB.
          - Filesystem: ext4.
          - Mount Point: /.

-       - **Swap Partition (optional):**
-         - Size: Recommended to be equal to or double your RAM.
-         - Filesystem: Swap.

        - **Home Partition (optional):**
          - Size: As per your storage needs.
          - Filesystem: ext4.
          - Mount Point: /home.

+       - **Swap Partition (optional):**
+         - Size: Recommended to be equal to or double your RAM.
+         - Filesystem: Swap.

      - **Filesystem and Mount Points:**
-       Assign a filesystem (e.g., ext4) and mount points for each partition.
+       Assign a filesystem (e.g., ext4) and mount points for each partition correctly.

      - **Finalize and Apply:**
        Confirm your choices and apply the changes.
 Double-check to avoid data loss.